Dashticz/dashticz/docs/blocks/graphs.rst

     - ``6``: The width of the block relative to the column width.
   * - displayFormats
     - Object to set the time display format on the x-axis.
 See below for an example.
+  * - ylabels
+    - To define the y-axes for a custom graph.
+See below for an example.
   * - custom
     - Customized graph.
 See below for examples
   * - interval